hiroshil/hydrax-abyss-research/README.md

 ### If you are NOT using the modified scripts

 - Click the Websocket filter to find the videocdn URL.
-You might have to wait for the connection to expire, the site will reconnect and the URL will show up here
+You might have to wait for the connection to expire.
+The site will reconnect, and the URL will show up here
-- Another way is to disconnect/reconnect internet connection
+- Another way is to disconnect/reconnect the internet connection
 - It should look like this `sfbhnfiy1.globalcdn39.one`.
 Do not copy `wss://`.
 Replace it with `https://`

 ![image](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to/assets/75874561/ab6c94c9-3d22-43b2-8291-73b3d6497879)